He tossed Rei’s limp body aside, and I watched in disbelief as her body crumpled to the ground like a rag doll.

 She smirked back and another whirlwind of aura surrounded her, igniting into wisps of blue flames.
 He summoned all of his power into his next attacks but Kiko swiftly blocked and viciously counter attacked with her free arm, crushing his leg and slicing off an arm.
 He continued to advance and she brutally snapped his other arm in half leaving him defenseless.
 He smiled at her as she held her black sword to his forehead.
 A moment later it plunged through his stone, and through the back of his head.
 The smile never disappeared as she withdrew her sword and watched his body fall face forward into the ground.

 Ozias was dead, she killed him.
 I was relieved she won, so much in fact that I forgot that this wasn’t Kiko.
-I only remembered when her head slowly turned in my direction, and the same wide-eyed, bloody, creepy, maniacal smile across her face.
+I only remembered when her head slowly turned in my direction, with the same wide-eyed, bloody, maniacal smile across her face.

 © Copyright 2016 Anon Amous.
 All rights reserved.